suhaybu/sanitizer-bot/README.md

 ## Setup

-To host your own instance on Shuttle, follow along.
-This project is not affiliated or sponsored by Shuttle.
-This setup assumes you have Rust installed on your machine.
+To host your own instance of the bot on Shuttle, follow along.
+This project is not affiliated or sponsored by Shuttle, and assumes you have Rust installed on your machine.

 0. Optional: Create an account on Shuttle [here](https://www.shuttle.dev/), and then follow the documentation for setting up the Shuttle cli [here](https://docs.shuttle.dev/getting-started/installation).